 Gearing ratios are advantageous when used as comparisons against other companies’ gearing ratios in the same sector and industry.

-A high gearing ratio indicates a company with higher financial leverage and might be more at risk of downturns in the economy, as it has larger amounts of debt than shareholders’ equity.
-Meanwhile companies with lower gearing ratios have more equity to raise funds, which could put them in a better position during economic contractions.
+A high gearing ratio indicates a company with higher financial leverage might be more at risk of downturns in the economy, as it has larger amounts of debt than shareholders’ equity.
+Meanwhile, companies with lower gearing ratios have more equity to raise funds, which could put them in a better position during economic contractions.